lexay/telescope-zoxide.nvim/README.md

 Telescope extension for `neovim` powered by `zoxide`.

-Navigate between the directories `zoxide` knows about, with the prompt from `telescope`, and open them in `netrw`.
+Change the current working directory to a directory `zoxide` knows about, with the prompt from `telescope`.

 ### Installation